 Factbox-European and U.S. companies mobilise to help Ukrainians fleeing war

-(Reuters) - Companies across Europe and North America have begun offering aid to Ukrainian authorities and people fleeing war following Russia's invasion, as hundreds of thousands leave their homes and head to safety in Poland and other neighbouring countries.
+(Reuters) - Companies across Europe and North America have begun offering aid to Ukrainian authorities and people fleeing war following Russia's invasion, as over a million leave their homes and head to safety in Poland and other neighbouring countries.

 The following are some companies which have offered support.
 More are expected to follow in the coming days.